mrmichaelrb/hassio-addons/lftp_mirror/DOCS.md

 ### Option: `directories.scan_interval` (required)

 The number of seconds between scanning for changes.
 If the direction is `download` a mirror operation is performed every scan interval to detect changes at the remote server.
 If the direction is `upload`, a mirror operation is performed if a local scan detects changes.

 ### Option: `directories.max_scan_intervals` (optional)

 If the direction is `upload`, then the number of scan intervals skipped between mirroring operations if no local changes are detected.
 0 means a mirror operation is performed every scan interval even if no local changes are detected.

 ### Option: `directories.local_expiration_days` (optional)

 The number of days before old files are removed from the local directory, based on file modification date.
 0 means no files are removed.
 1 means that files over 1 day old are removed.
 > **&#x26a0;&#xfe0f; WARNING: Unintentional data loss is possible, or if the direction is `download`, then files may be repeatedly removed and transferred.**

 ### Option: `directories.continue` (optional)

 Continue a mirror job if possible.
 The `--continue` option in the LFTP mirror command.

 ### Option: `directories.delete` (optional)

 Delete files at the target which are not present at the source.
 The `--delete` option in the LFTP mirror command.
 > **&#x26a0;&#xfe0f; WARNING: Unintentional data loss is possible.**

 ### Option: `directories.delete_first` (optional)

 Delete old files before transferring new ones.
 The `--delete-first` option in the LFTP mirror command.

 ### Option: `directories.depth_first` (optional)

 Descend into subdirectories before transferring files.
 The `--depth-first` option in the LFTP mirror command.

 ### Option: `directories.scan_all_first` (optional)

 Scan all directories recursively before transferring files.
 The `--scan-all-first` option in the LFTP mirror command.

 ### Option: `directories.allow_suid` (optional)

 Set suid/sgid bits according to the source.
 The `--allow-suid` option in the LFTP mirror command.

 ### Option: `directories.allow_chown` (optional)

 Try to set owner and group on files.
 The `--allow-chown` option in the LFTP mirror command.

 ### Option: `directories.ignore_time` (optional)

 Ignore time when deciding whether to download.
 The `--ignore-time` option in the LFTP mirror command.

 ### Option: `directories.ignore_size` (optional)

 Ignore size when deciding whether to download.
 The `--ignore-size` option in the LFTP mirror command.

 ### Option: `directories.only_missing` (optional)

 Download only missing files.
 The `--only-missing` option in the LFTP mirror command.

 ### Option: `directories.only_existing` (optional)

 Download only files already existing at target.
 The `--only-existing` option in the LFTP mirror command.

 ### Option: `directories.only_newer` (optional)

 Download only newer files.
 The `--only-newer` option in the LFTP mirror command.

 ### Option: `directories.upload_older` (optional)

 Upload even files older than the target ones.
 The `--upload-older` option in the LFTP mirror command.

 ### Option: `directories.transfer_all` (optional)

 Transfer all files, even seemingly the same at the target site.
 The `--transfer-all` option in the LFTP mirror command.

 ### Option: `directories.no_empty_dirs` (optional)

 Do not create empty directories (implies `depth_first`).
 The `--no-empty-dirs` option in the LFTP mirror command.

 ### Option: `directories.no_recursion` (optional)

-Do not go to subdirectories.
+Do not go into subdirectories.
 The `--no-recursion` option in the LFTP mirror command.

 ### Option: `directories.no_symlinks` (optional)

 Do not create symbolic links.
 The `--no-symlinks` option in the LFTP mirror command.

 ### Option: `directories.no_perms` (optional)

 Do not set file permissions.
 The `--no-perms` option in the LFTP mirror command.

 ### Option: `directories.no_umask` (optional)

 Do not apply umask to file modes.
 The `--no-umask` option in the LFTP mirror command.

 ### Option: `directories.dereference` (optional)

 Download symbolic links as files.
 The `--dereference` option in the LFTP mirror command.

 ### Option: `directories.overwrite` (optional)

 Overwrite plain files without removing them first.
 The `--overwrite` option in the LFTP mirror command.

 ### Option: `directories.parallel` (optional)

 Number of files to transfer in parallel.
 The `--parallel` option in the LFTP mirror command.

 ### Option: `directories.loop` (optional)

 Repeats mirror operation until no changes found.
 The `--loop` option in the LFTP mirror command.
 > **&#x26a0;&#xfe0f; WARNING: The LFTP mirror operation has been known to hang when this option is used.
 Using this option is not recommended.**

 ### Option: `directories.max_errors` (optional)

 Number of errors to ignore before stopping.
 The `--max-errors` option in the LFTP mirror command.

 ### Option: `directories.skip_noaccess` (optional)

 Do not try to transfer files with no read access.
 The `--skip-noaccess` option in the LFTP mirror command.

 ### Option: `directories.remove_source_files` (optional)

 Remove source files after transfer.
 The `--Remove-source-files` option in the LFTP mirror command.
 > **&#x26a0;&#xfe0f; WARNING: Unintentional data loss is possible.**

 ### Option: `directories.remove_source_dirs` (optional)

 Remove source files and directories after transfer.
 Top level directory is not removed if its name ends with a slash.
 The `--Remove-source-dirs` option in the LFTP mirror command.
 > **&#x26a0;&#xfe0f; WARNING: Unintentional data loss is possible.**

 ### Option: `directories.more_lftp_settings` (optional)

 Additional LFTP variable settings.
 Each setting must be terminated with a semicolon.
 Example: `set dns:cache-enable false; set ftp:passive-mode false;`

 ### Option: `directories.more_mirror_options` (optional)

 Additional LFTP mirror command options.
 Example: `--ascii --use-pget-n=5`

 ## Known issues and limitations

 - The default timeout and retry settings used by LFTP may cause a mirror operation to hang for long periods of time, so it is recommended that more reasonable values always be specified in the `net_max_retries`, `net_reconnect_interval_base`, and `net_timeout` options.
 - The `loop` option may cause a mirror option to hang, so it is recommended that that this option be avoided.
 - Some LFTP settings and mirror options are not natively supported, however the `more_lftp_settings` and `more_mirror_options` options allow use of unsupported settings and options.
 - Mirroring will fail with `Fatal error: Certificate verification` if your remote server does not have a certificate signed (and not revoked) by a known Certificate Authority, or if the specified hostname (or IP address) in the `site` does not match the name in the certificate.
-This can be remedied by setting `verify_ssl` to false.
+This can be remedied by setting the `verify_ssl` option to false.

 ## Support